The Festival of the Chariots (Ratha-yatra) is perhaps the oldest continuously celebrated festival in the world.

-As far back as human records and memory extend, the splendidly decorated chariots of Lord Jagannatha have rolled each summer in the town of Puri on the Bay of Bengal in India, to the delight of millions of joyous pilgrims.
+As far back as human records and memory extend, each summer the splendidly decorated chariots of Lord Jagannatha, his brother Baladeva and his sister Subhadra, have rolled through the town of Puri (on the Bay of Bengal in India), to the delight of millions of joyous pilgrims.
 Their towering red-and-blue silken canopies rise into the sky as drums and cymbals resound in joyous celebrations.
 People young and old, their eyes bright with excitement sing and dance in the street, as if swimming in an ocean of overwhelming happiness.

 The unusual passengers of the chariots are the bona fide deity forms of God, called Jagannatha, Baladeva and Subhadra.
 “Jagannatha” means “the Master of the Universe”.

 As the story goes, when He descended to Earth over five thousand years ago, Lord Krishna once overheard a conversation about how His dearest devotees, the cowherd maidens of Vrindavana, were lamenting in His absence.
 When He heard these accounts of overwhelming love in separation, the Lord’s hair began to stand on end, His eyes opened wide and filled with tears, and His arms and legs contracted as He went into a state of spiritual ecstasy.
 Seeing Lord Krishna in this condition, His elder brother, Balarama (Baladeva), also began to feel ecstatic symptoms and displayed similar features.
 When Their sister, Subhadra, arrived at the scene, she too became consumed with ecstatic joy.
 So, the sublime deity forms of Jagannatha, Subhadra, and Baladeva remind us of this sweet pastime.